smtlaissezfaire/chatwithtraders-scrape/README.md

-chat with traders
+chat with traders (scraped)

-scraped for my run
+scraped for my runs

 HOW: